Introduction to the Joker movie

 I remember his reaction at the start of the film toward the boys who beat him up.
 He didn't react at all because their hearts were still free of darkness, despite what they had done to him.
 His response was rational and wise because he understood that what they did was just a silly prank by young boys.

-The scene deserves praise for the outstanding performances, especially by Joaquin Phoenix, as well as the skillful cinematography and camera angles, which provide a deep insight into the characters and the events that brought them together.
+The scene deserves praise for the outstanding performances, especially by Joaquin Phoenix, as well as the skillful cinematography and camera angles, which give a deep insight into the characters and the events that brought them together.

 Number three